What are the best ways to take different vitamins?

 If You Consume Vitamin A

-Keep an eye on the quantity of "preformed vitamin A." Doses more than 10,000 IU per day can result in birth abnormalities if you are pregnant.
+Keep an eye on the quantity of "preformed vitamin A." Doses of more than 10,000 IU per day can result in birth abnormalities if you are pregnant.
 If you smoke, or even if you've never smoked, having high amounts of both vitamin A and the generally safe beta-carotene (a material that the body converts to vitamin A) may increase your risk of developing lung cancer.

 Prenatal Vitamins and Morning Sickness